-Situated on the Atlantic Coast, Charleston is one of America’s oldest cities and is brimming with southern culture, beach goers, bachelorette parties, and boatloads of history.
-I had the opportunity to spend the weekend there and here’s how I would do it if I had to in just 24 hours:
+Situated on the Atlantic Coast, Charleston is one of America’s oldest cities.
+Charleston is brimming with southern culture, beach goers, bachelorette parties, and boatloads of history.
+I’ve spent several weekends there and here’s my recommendations on how to spend the best 24 hours in Charleston:

 Lunch on King Street

 After a few hours on the beach, grab some lunch at Closed for Business – on the adorable and historic King Street.
 It’s known for it’s craft beer selection, especially those from the Carolina’s region.
 For food, I highly recommend the crispy green beans, the veggie burger and the tomato soup!
 A cute spot for coffee is The Rise.
 If you’re lucky try to get a reservation at FIG. Pro tip: Park in the Wentworth Garage for cheap street parking prices.

 Walk off your lunch and do a self tour of the city–there are more formal ones of course (I saw plenty of horse carriage tours), but walking around yourself is a wonderful touristy adventure in itself.
 The city is filled with so much history and personality at every corner.